 Jack Dody has studied alternative technologies and has built many houses using those technologies over the last thirty years.
 Currently, a handyman, Jack continues his study and accumulation of knowledge about ways to provide clean water, reliable power, and comfortable housing for people living all over the world.
-He also teaches others about these subjects in classes for Equip, Inc. and Mission Training International in Colorado.
-Visit his website atwww.abundaculture.org
+He teaches others about these subjects in classes for Equip, Inc. and Mission Training International in Colorado.
+He is also involved in reaching out to his local community in Rush, Colorado.
+It is one of the poorest places in Colorado and there are many opportunities to serve and share Jesus.
+Visit his website at www.abundaculture.org.

 Twenty years ago we left our native land, the Republic of the Philippines, where we worked in the Bible school founded by my late father, the Rev. Santos Tuzon, and for over twenty-five years we trained young people for Christian ministry.
 We thank God for the opportunity to have helped our own country develop mature Christians and leaders who are now 'out in the field' proclaiming the good news of the Gospel to our own Filipino people, not only in the Philippines, but also among the Filipino communities in the islands of Hawaii.
 And the work goes on and we also moved on...